3/19/10

 My Friday Night

-Back in South Florida my friends and I would gather at a strip of beach known as DOUBLE ROADS and we would toast the Friday night blood red sunset with cold pony keg beer and warm Jack Daniels whiskey, shots pulled from found whelk shells.
-We would eat wonderfully greasy Wild Boar, butter poached Alligator tail or freshly caught Grouper that had been simmered in rolled foil - cooked on an open air beach fire.
+Back in South Florida my friends and I would gather at a strip of beach known as DOUBLE ROADS and we would toast the Friday night blood red sunset with a cold pony-keg of beer and warm Jack Daniels whiskey, shots pulled from found whelk shells.
+We would eat wonderfully greasy Wild Boar, butter poached Alligator tail and key lime marinated reef Snapper, all simmered in rolled foil - cooked on an open air beach fire.
 In our gastronomic frivolity we would heatedly debate such crucial topics as who served the best conch fritters in town and what was the greatest album of all time.
 To this day I stand by my answers, THE GREENHOUSE on Singer Island and TV EYE by Iggy and the Stooges (but EXILE ON MAIN STREET by The Rolling Stones is a very close second).
 It's funny though, I consider the concept of the greatest album to be an objective 'obvious' point and the food question to be quite subjective.
 Strange that I see one black & white while I see the other as colorful as a edible flower salad.

 But all this got me thinking; what would the greatest album of all time "food" equivalent be?
 Would it be pate de foie gras?
 Wagyu beef? sliced Fugu?
 Or something more peasant in nature, like an elementary slab of slow smoked bacon?
 Would it be as simple as an ingredient or as complex as a prepared dish?
 Could I nail it down as pat as I did with the album debate?
 Sadly, no - I think there are just too many variables involved with such a momentous decision.
 It's a conundrum that is most likely sparking debate over fishy shots of Jack Daniels everywhere this Friday night - and one that poses no forthcoming answer.